MarianoMolina/project_alice/README.md

 > - DOCUMENTS: Alice Documents, represented by the [aliceDocument] tag, are parsed on the frontend and added to the agent's system prompts allowing them to structure their responses better
 > - NODE FLOW: Fully implemented node execution logic to tasks, making workflows simply a case where the nodes are other tasks.
 This allows for greater clarity on what each task is doing and why
 > - APIS: New APIs for Wolfram Alpha, Google's Knowledge Graph, PixArt Image Generation (local), Bark TTS (local)
+> - DATA CLUSTERS: Now chats and tasks can hold updatable data clusters that hold embeddable references like messages, files, task responses, etc. You can add any reference in your environment to a data cluster to give your agents/tasks access to it.

 > What's next?
 Planned developments for v0.4 (find detailed info below):
 > - Agent using computer
 > - Communication APIs -> Gmail, potentially messaging
 > - Recurring tasks -> Tasks that run periodically, accumulating information in their Data Cluster
+> - CUDA support for the Workflow container -> Run a wide variety of local models, with a lot more flexibility

 ## Project Structure